-14. Contingent Liabilities
+12. Contingent Liabilities

 The Company's ordinary course of business subjects it to claims, lawsuits, regulatory examinations and other proceedings.
 The volatility in prices and declines in value that Puerto Rico municipal bonds and closed-end investment companies that invest primarily in Puerto Rico municipal bonds have experienced since August 2013 have led to regulatory inquiries, customer complaints and arbitrations for most broker-dealers in Puerto Rico, including the Company.

-Popular Securities has received customer complaints and is named as a respondent (among other broker-dealers) in 39 arbitration proceedings with aggregate claimed damages of approximately \$104 million, including one arbitration with claimed damages of \$78 million in which two other Puerto Rico broker-dealers are co-defendants.
-An adverse result in the matters described above could materially and adversely affect on Popular Securities.
-The proceedings are in their early stages and it is the view of management that Popular Securities has meritorious defenses to the claims asserted.
+The Company has received customer complaints and is named as a respondent (among other broker-dealers) in 62 arbitration proceedings with aggregate claimed damages of approximately \$166,000, including one arbitration with claimed damages of \$78,000 in which one other Puerto Rico broker-dealers is a co-defendant.
+It is the view of management that the Company has meritorious defenses to the claims asserted.